EzraSeminary/Ezera_Seminary__Frontend/README.md

 # 📖 Ezra Seminary <a name="about-project"></a>

 **Ezra Seminary** is a digital Bible school(LMS APP) founded on the “Yetnbit Kal Ministries” (Engl.
 Prophetic Word Ministries).
 The word 'Seminary' comes from the Latin term 'Seminarium,' which means 'seedbed.'
 Indeed, the seminary is a place where Bible students are nurtured like seeds, growing deep roots, and bearing fruit through their service.
-Ezra Seminary's vision and mission are to equip many to become owners of this training by utilizing modern technological tools..
+Ezra Seminary's vision and mission are to equip many to become owners of this training by utilizing modern technological tools.

 ## 🛠 Built With <a name="built-with"></a>